Mission and history

 Geisinger Commonwealth was established through the grassroots efforts of visionary individuals who foresaw what a community-based medical school would bring to the region and worked to make it a reality.
 Their goal was to provide more physicians and improved healthcare resources for the people of northeast and central Pennsylvania.
 The vision was to create a unique medical education experience that focused on caring for people in the context of their lives and in their community.

 The roots of Geisinger Commonwealth began in 2004 with the Founding Seven.
-This group included area physicians Charles Bannon, MD, Gerald Tracy, MD, and Robert Wright, MD; businessmen and community leaders Robert Naismith, PhD, and Gerald Joyce; and attorneys Mark Perry and Michael Costello.
+This group included area physicians Charles Bannon, MD, Gerald Tracy, MD, and Robert Wright, MD; businessmen and community leaders Robert Naismith, PhD, and Gerard Joyce; and attorneys Mark Perry and Michael Costello.
 The Northeastern Pennsylvania Medical Education Development Consortium was established by 2005.
 The consortium included business, medical, community and government representatives.
 After acquiring funding from sources including the Commonwealth of Pennsylvania, Blue Cross of Northeastern Pennsylvania, and other state, federal and private philanthropic sources, the Commonwealth Medical Education Corporation was formed.

 The Commonwealth Medical College (TCMC) was incorporated in 2008 and welcomed its first class of Doctor of Medicine (MD) degree students and Master of Biomedical Sciences (MBS) degree students in August 2009.